ECCC-ASTD-MRD/MIDAS-src/src/README.md

   `midas-_${ORDENV_PLAT}-${VERSION}.Abs` where `${VERSION}` is obtained by the `../midas.version.sh` script.
 * `info` : print information to stdout
-* `clean` : remove all objects, programs, intermediate files, everything that was produced by `make`
+* `clean` : remove all objects, programs, intermediate files, everything that was produced by `make` **from all versions of MIDAS** in the build directory.
 * `cleanabs` : remove all but installed programs in `${DIR_BLD_ROOT}/midas_abs`
 * `cleanobj` : remove objects and dependencies
 * `cleandep` : remove dependencies files ([see Automatic dependencies below](#automatic-dependencies))